 Google sets use limits to protect Google Calendar users, admins, and organizations from abusive behavior.
 These limits are higher than the typical activity of Calendar users.
 If a user in your organization performs an action too many times, they won't be able to do that same action again for a few hours.

-Unable to save event—You reached the limit for the number of events you can edit.
+- Unable to save event.
+This message means that the user reached the limit for the number of events that they can edit.

-There was a problem saving your changes.
-Please try again in a few minutes—Message is followed by more information describing what limit was reached.
+- There was a problem saving your changes.
+Please try again in a few minutes.
+A description of the limit reached follows this message.